Housing Policies for Undergraduate Residential Communities

-Residence hall staffs and the Office of Housing shall determine whether any structures or room arrangements are in violation of all relevant regulations.
+Residence hall staffs and the Office of Residential Life shall determine whether any structures or room arrangements are in violation of all relevant regulations.
 Corrections must be made within the time set by the Rector (usually 24 hours).
 Elevated bed structures or room arrangements not corrected within the designated time or which may be discovered at any time after the beginning of the year (semester) shall be removed immediately.

 Ledges, Roofs, and Walls

 The use of ledges and roofs for any purpose (sunbathing, barbecuing, etc.) and the scaling of exterior walls is prohibited.
 Windows in rooms with access to roofs have been modified to prevent access to roofs.
 Tampering with security measures is prohibited.

 Students are assigned mailboxes in their residence hall to receive mail from the United States Postal Service and Campus Mail Distribution Services.
 A full-service United States Post Office is located in Hammes Mowbray Hall.